Gamediamond3757/notbluu/README.md

 ### Hi there!
 I'm Mike  👋

-- 🔭 I’m currently working on OpenBypass
+- 🔭 I’m a HS student interested in programming.
-- 🌱 I’m currently learning C# & JavaScript
+- 🌱 I’m currently learning C# & JavaScript.
 - 📫 How to reach me: bluu#2284